 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

-Fun Outdoor Things to do in Toronto in Winter
+Fun Outdoor Things to do in in Winter in Toronto

-Given the ongoing status of indoor gatherings fluctuating, the best things to do in Toronto this winter are outdoors.
+Given the ongoing status of indoor gatherings fluctuating, the best winter things to do in Toronto are outdoors.
+Make sure to bring the right gear if you’re visiting Toronto in the winter to ensure your time is an enjoyable one.

 3. Visit Tommy Thompson Park to learn about Toronto’s urban wildlife.
 It’s considered one of the best places for bird-watching in the city!